Chico Ramos

-Francisco 'Chico' Augusto Neto Ramos (born 10 April 1995) is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Paços de Ferreira.
+Francisco 'Chico' Augusto Neto Ramos (born 10 April 1995) is a Portuguese professional footballer who plays as a midfielder for Liga 3 club Paços de Ferreira.

 Club career

 Porto

 Born in Póvoa de Varzim, Ramos joined FC Porto's youth system at the age of 13, from local club Varzim SC.
 He made his senior debut with the former's B team, going on to spend several seasons with them in the Segunda Liga.

 Ramos' maiden appearance with the main squad took place on 20 January 2016, in a 1–0 away loss against F.C.
 Famalicão in the group stage of the Taça da Liga.
 His first game in the Primeira Liga occurred on 12 March, as he came as an 88th-minute substitute for Vincent Aboubakar in the 3–2 home win over C.F.
 União.

 Ramos was supposed to join G.D.
 Chaves on loan for the 2016–17 campaign.
 Following a left-foot injury contracted during the Summer Olympics, however, the move was aborted.